I am in the process of making some changes and additions to this post. Please bear with me.

 There are two basic types of fill valve:

-Side entry was the common method used in the past when toilets and bathrooms were not so esthetically pleasing, as they are today, and visible pipes were acceptable.
-Side entry is common when the cistern is not close coupled to the pan.
+These are fixed in a hole on the side of the cistern above the water line.
+This was the common method used in the past when toilets and bathrooms were not so esthetically pleasing as they are today and visible pipes were acceptable.
+It’s common when the cistern is not close coupled to the pan.

 Bottom entry fill valves are made with different heights according to the cistern shape.
 Some cisterns are low and wide and others are tall and narrow.
 They may hold the same volume of water but the water levels in differing designs may have a 50mm or more height difference.
 That means they can’t be served by a single fill valve design, so there has to be more than one length of stem available.